sllam/comingle/README.md

 What is CoMingle?
 =================

-CoMingle is a choreographic programming framework for orchestrating applications distributed over multiple mobile devices.
+CoMingle is a coorindation programming framework for orchestrating applications distributed over multiple mobile devices.
 Distributed computations involving multiple parties are specified as a single declarative program in a ensemble-centric manner, rather than in the traditional node-centric manner, where separate communicating code is written for each participating node.